stvliu/thingsboard.github.io/_includes/docs/reference/lwm2m-api.md

 We assume you have already created LwM2M device profile using the previous step.

 Now, let's create the device using our profile and configure LwM2M Credentials.
-ThingsBoard supports 4 different types of credentials: Pre-Shared Key (PSK), Raw Public Ket (RPK), X.509 Certificates and "No Security" mode.
+GridLinks supports 4 different types of credentials: Pre-Shared Key (PSK), Raw Public Ket (RPK), X.509 Certificates and "No Security" mode.

 {% include images-gallery.html imageCollection="device-credentials" showListImageTitles="true" %}